taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 const TODO_ADD = 'TODO_ADD';
 ~~~~~~~~

 Most cultures read from left to right.
-That's conveyed in programming too.
+That's conveyed in programming, too.
 So which action type naming makes more sense?
-It is the verb or the subject?
+Is it the verb or the subject?
 You can decide on your own, but become clear about a consistent naming convention for your action types.
 Personally, I find it easier to scan when I have the subject first.
 When using Redux Logger in a scaling application where a handful actions can be dispatched at once, I find it easier to scan by subject than by verb.

 You can even go one step further and apply the subject as domain prefix for your action types.